 - Cooking the onion and leek for a few minutes allows their sweetness to come out which results in more flavor.

-These are really versatile.
-You could have them for breakfast or light lunch with some salad.
+The Greek spinach and feta triangles are really versatile.
+You could have them for breakfast, light lunch with some salad or as an appetizer.
 They are great as a morning snack, for taking out on a walk and for lunch boxes for children.
 They are suitable for babies from 6 months old and a great option if you follow the Baby Led Weaning method.

-Keep them in an airtight container at room temperature and consume them in 2-3 days.
-In the fridge, they will last longer, 5-7 days.
-These are also freezable before baked.
+I like to store the spinach and feta cheese triangles in an airtight container at room temperature and consume them in 2-3 days.
+In the fridge, they will last longer, 5-7 days but the filo pastry will become softer.
+They are also freezable before being baked.
 After folding all the triangles, put some parchment paper squares between them and put them in the freezer for up to 2 months.
 They don’t need any defrosting, just preheat your oven and bake them for 30 minutes or until golden brown.

 Watch the Video